JamesClonk/notes/gravel_bike.md

 - handlebar with at least 40cm width, up to 44cm, 42cm would be preferred. with a reasonable amount of flare.
 - carbon fork
 - reasonable amount of attachment points on frame for future potential bikepacking
-- wheels, 27.5" or 28", 28 would highly preferred though. (much higher tire choices available for 28!)
+- wheels, 27.5" or 28", 28 would highly preferred though. (much higher suitable tire choices available for 28!)
 - tires to be continental terra trail|speed, or schwalbe g-one, or similar, could be 35-45 but ideally 40 wide.

 ## data collection